 - Personal belongings

-- 1 litre of spirits or 2 litres of fortified wine (port, sherry)
+- 1 litre of spirits and liquor higher than 22% alcohol, or 2 litres of fortified or sparkling wine or other alcoholic drinks under 22% alcohol

 - 200 cigarettes or 100 cigarillos or 50 cigars or 250 grams of tobacco